Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 ```

 ## Content
-* Various changes to tags and data zips.
+* Various changes to tags and data files.
 Updating your tag set is highly recommended.
+* Content is now stored in a single [7z](https://en.wikipedia.org/wiki/7z) file.
+A script is included to automatically extract these files.

 ## FBX
 * Fixed FBX-to-JMS command including geometry from render and physics in physics output.